STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Experiment

-Hacking and Countermeasure Research Lab (HCRL) of Korea University has produced Car Hacking Dataset by recording CAN traffic through OBD-II port in a real vehicle \cite{CarHackingDataset1}.
-The dataset includes one normal dataset and four different attack datasets: DoS, Fuzzy, spoofing GEAR and spoofing RPM.
-In order to ensure the integrity of the window, we group the data within the entire window into one particular category.
-It is worth noting that we still keep its own label for each CAN frame.
-That is, the attacked window containing both the injected malicious frame and the normal frame is allowed.
+It produced by the Hacking and Countermeasure Research Lab (HCRL) of Korea University, records CAN traffic through the OBD-II port of a real vehicle \cite{CarHackingDataset1}.
+It includes one normal dataset and four attack datasets: DoS, Fuzzy, spoofing GEAR, and spoofing RPM.
+For detection window integrity, we classify each window based on its content: a window containing both normal and attack data is categorized as an attack window, with labels for both malicious and normal frames.
+A window containing only normal data is classified as a normal detection window.

-For windows in normal dataset, we divide the data windows into training set and validation set with the percentages of 80\%, 20\%, respectively.
-And we use 70\%, 20\%, 10\% of attack data windows for training, validation and test.
-And all normal windows in attack datasets are used to test.
-The dataset partitioned in this way has a large imbalance, which is closer to the situation in a real CAN bus when under attack.
-By the way, partition of dataset is the same, when using other models to perform training, validation and test.